-If the bilge pump does not come on when the float switch is submerged, attempt to manually turn it on through your switch panel.
+If the bilge pump does not come on when the float switch is submerged, attempt to manually turn it on hrough your switch panel.
 If the bilge pump comes on and evacuates the water, it is clear that the float switch is not functioning properly.
-If the bilge pump does not come on via the switch panel, check the breaker panel inside the console to see if a breaker has been tripped.
+If the bilge pump does not come on via the switch panel, check the breaker on the battery switch panel to see if a breaker has been tripped.
 If the breaker has been tripped, reset it and turn the switch on again, listening for the bilge pump to turn on.